Learning Diffusion Policies for Robotic Manipulation of Timber Joinery under Fabrication Uncertainty: Methods

 \subsection{Experimental setup}

 Our experimental setup consists of two primary systems for conducting this research.
-The first is a multi-robot setup equipped with customized end effectors for executing the timber assembly task.
-The second is a teleoperation system for manually operating the robotic setup and collecting data for demonstrations.
-This subsection details the specific hardware used for our experiments and their software interfaces.
+The first is a multi-robot setup equipped with customized end effectors for contact-rich manipulation and timber assembly.
+The second is a teleoperation system for manually operating the robotic setup and collecting data during demonstrations.
+We detail the specific hardware used for our experiments and their software interfaces.

-The multi-robot setup consists of two 6-axis industrial robotic arms\footnote{ABB IRB 4600~\cite{abb}}, each with a 40~kg payload and a 2.55~m reach mounted on linear tracks (Fig.~\ref{fig:setup}).
-Both robotic arms utilize custom pneumatically-driven end effectors designed for gripping long timber elements with varying cross-sectional profiles, as typically encountered in timber frame construction.
-One arm grasps the timber mortise in place and can systematically simulate construction deviations by adding positional offsets.
-The other arm grasps the timber tenon and is the primary agent for manipulation and completing the assembly task.
+The multi-robot setup consists of two six-axis industrial robotic arms\footnote{ABB IRB 4600~\cite{abb}}, each with a 40~kg payload and a 2.55~m reach mounted on linear tracks (Fig.~\ref{fig:setup}).
+Both robotic arms utilize custom pneumatically-driven end effectors designed for gripping long elements with varying cross-sectional profiles.
+Because the industrial robotic arms do not provide native access to joint torque values, one of the end effectors includes a six-axis F/T sensor\footnote{ATI Delta IP60, with SI-330-30 calibration~\cite{ati}} to enable F/T data streaming (Fig.~\ref{fig:gripper}).
+For safety, the same end effector is also equipped with a pneumatic anti-collision sensor\footnote{Schunk OPR 081-P00~\cite{schunk-ac}}, which provides passive mechanical compliance and triggers a protective stop on the robotic arm under excessive force, safeguarding the robotic setup and F/T sensor.

-Because the industrial robotic arms do not provide native access to joint torque values, we developed the end effector on the tenon-grasping arm to include a 6-axis F/T sensor\footnote{ATI Delta IP60, with SI-330-30 calibration~\cite{ati}} to enable F/T data collection (Fig.~\ref{fig:gripper}).
-For safety, the end effector is also equipped with a pneumatic anti-collision sensor\footnote{Schunk OPR 081-P00~\cite{schunk-ac}}, which both provides passive mechanical compliance and triggers a protective stop on the robotic arm under excessive force, safeguarding the robotic setup and F/T sensor.
 Motion control and pose feedback for the robotic arms utilize ABB's Externally Guided Motion (EGM) feature~\cite{rapid2017}, a UDP-based real-time control interface.
 F/T data is transferred over EtherCAT to a central Programmable Logic Controller (PLC)\footnote{Beckhoff CX2062~\cite{beckoff}}.
-All data communications are centralized on a desktop computer employing ROS\footnote{ROS 2 Jazzy Jalisco~\cite{ros2}} interfaces and Python wrappers.
+The commanded end effector poses are transmitted via EGM to the robot’s low-level controller, which performs inverse kinematics and executes the corresponding joint motions.
+EGM acts only as the communication interface for Cartesian commands, while joint-level actuation is handled entirely onboard.
+All data communications are centralized on a desktop computer connected to the central PLC via a local area network (LAN) employing ROS\footnote{ROS 2 Jazzy Jalisco~\cite{ros2}} interfaces and Python wrappers.